 The Copper Box was the first venue in Queen Elizabeth Olympic Park to reopen to the public.
 Now home to the London Lions basketball team, it is a major venue for everything from premiership basketball to pop concerts.
 There's also a public gym, sports hall and cafe.

-The Aquatics Centre will cater for swimmers of all abilities, from beginners to Olympic champions.
-There'll be a wide-ranging programme of activities including water polo, synchronised swimming, diving, triathlon and sub aqua.
-The spectacular Zaha Hadid-designed venue will also host world-class swimming events.
-Opens spring 2014.
+The Aquatics Centre caters for swimmers of all abilities, from beginners to Olympic champions.
+There's a wide-ranging programme of activities including water polo, synchronised swimming, diving, triathlon and sub aqua.
+The spectacular Zaha Hadid-designed venue also hosts world-class swimming and diving events.

 Lee Valley Hockey and Tennis CentreEton Manor hosted wheelchair tennis during the London 2012 Games.
 When the site reopens as Lee Valley Hockey and Tennis Centre it will boast two hockey pitches, four indoor tennis courts and six outdoor courts, as well as a £30 million clubhouse.
 Opens spring 2014.